dpgaspar/Flask-AppBuilder/docs/installation.rst

 All your models can easily be created too (optionally).

 .. note:: Since version 1.3.0 no admin user is automatically created, you must use **fabmanager** to do it.
-There are lot's of other useful options you can use with **fabmanager** to reset user's password, list all your users and views, etc.
+    There are lot's of other useful options you can use with **fabmanager** like reset user's password, list all your users and views, etc.

 Installation Requirements
 -------------------------